The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: A Battery of Agents

 \section{A Battery of Agents}

-We provide examples of three main agent types for running experiments in Animal-AI 3:\textit{Random Action Agent}, \textit{Heuristic Agent}, and \textit{Learner}.
+We provide implementations of three main agent types for running computational experiments in the Animal-AI Environment: \textit{Random Action Agent}, \textit{Heuristic Agent}, and \textit{Learner}.
 Each of these showcase the versatility of the environment for running experiments in multiple disciplines.
 Implementation of these agents is available in the supplemental material (see Section \ref{sec:supplemental}).

 \paragraph{Random Action Agents} When performing testing on artificial and biological agents, it is often useful to define \textit{chance performance} on tests that have been developed.
 However, experiments might be very complex, meaning that chance performance is not easily defined analytically.
-We provide customizable random action agents to simulate chance performance.
+We provide customisable random action agents to simulate chance performance.
 The number of steps before picking a new action can be defined, or drawn from one of several distributions, and the agent can be biased to pick certain actions over others, or to correlate future actions with actions it has previously taken.

 \paragraph{Heuristic Agents} More sophisticated agents can be designed by hand-coding rules for action specification in response to different observations.
 This can be done using raycast observations or camera observations.
 We provide examples of how this logic can be set up, to enable sophisticated, but rigid, behaviours in the environment.